David Heald 1948 - 2020 - Obituary

 He was a member of Union Congregational Church, UCC of Holly Hill; and was active in the UCC Florida Conference Disaster Ministry.
 He also managed the Volunteer Housing Facility at the church.

-He is survived by his wife of 33 years, Eileen; step-daughters Kristen Brooks of Berkeley CA and Lauren Hatfield and her husband James of Richmond, CA; grandchildren Mazi, Finn and Pippin Brooks and Augusta Hatfield; his sister, Deborah Oberg of York, ME; nephew Eric Oberg and his wife Christie of Eliot, ME; niece Thayer Wollenberg and her husband Patrick of Melrose, MA; grandnephews and grandnieces Camden, Annika and Libby Oberg and Heidi and Henrik Wollenberg.
+He is survived by his wife of 33 years, Eileen; step-daughters Kristen Brooks of Berkeley, Calif., and Lauren Hatfield and her husband James of Richmond, Calif.; grandchildren Mazi, Finn and Pippin Brooks and Augusta Hatfield; his sister, Deborah Oberg of York, Maine; nephew Eric Oberg and his wife Christie of Eliot, Maine; niece Thayer Wollenberg and her husband Patrick of Melrose, Mass.; grandnephews and grandnieces Camden, Annika and Libby Oberg and Heidi and Henrik Wollenberg.

 .